IBMIXN/EmotionalMapProject/README.md

 ## Demonstration
 The web application can be found at [emotionmap.uk](https://www.emotionmap.uk).

+## Secrets

+In order to run the application, API keys need to be obtained from IBM Watson and Twitter.
+Please see the attached user manual for instructions on how to complete the .env files.
 ## Deployment

 We have set up docker containers for this project.